 - Consider creating a LinkedIn profile to make your online presence known in the professional world.
 Our handy guide will show you how to maximise your LinkedIn profile.

 - Brush up your skills or learn new ones.

 Starting a new life chapter...

 Have you recently made a career change?
 What are your reasons for working into retirement?
-Email us at [email protected].
-We’d love to hear from you.
+Join the conversation over on the Rest Less community forum, or leave a comment below.